-Monterey and the 17 Mile Drive Monterey and the 17 Mile Drive North America SHARE Jessica , January 11, 2013 / 1952 http%3A%2F%2Fapassionandapassport.com%2F2013%2F01%2Fmonterey-and-the-17-mile-drive%2FMonterey+and+the+17+Mile+Drive2013-01-11+01%3A11%3A00Jessicahttp%3A%2F%2Fjess.guessthiscity.com%2F%3Fp%3D195 I hate traffic.
+Monterey and the 17 Mile Drive Monterey and the 17 Mile Drive North America Damn right, affiliate links may be sprinkled throughout the awesome, free content you see below.
+I'll receive a small commission when you purchase from my links (at no extra cost to you), which I'll totally blow on adult things like boba tea and avocado toast. :) SHARE Jessica , January 11, 2013 / 1952 https%3A%2F%2Fapassionandapassport.com%2F2013%2F01%2Fmonterey-and-the-17-mile-drive%2FMonterey+and+the+17+Mile+Drive2013-01-11+01%3A11%3A00Jessicahttp%3A%2F%2Fjess.guessthiscity.com%2F%3Fp%3D195 I hate traffic.
 And I’ll admit that I’m one of those who yell at the other cars like they can honestly hear me – I know they can’t but I still do it anyway (although I am rather curtious when it comes to using my horn).
 But the 17 mile drive through Pacific Grove and Pebble Beach on the Monterey Peninsula in California is surely one to take your time on.
 No yelling for me this time.
 N and I decided to make a pit stop in Monterey before officially starting the 17 miles.
 I have mixed feelings about this decision: 1) we got to experience Monterey and N had a really good seafood lunch at one of the local restaurants overlooking the water, although 2) we hardly made it through the stops with enough sunlight to see them in daylight, BUT 3) we were greeted with the most beautiful sunset as we got to the last stops on our list.
 Limited time and poor planning on our part.
 Oh well.
 We hadn’t planned it out too well, and had no clue just how time consuming the drive would be.
 Not the driving itself per say, but the number of places we pulled over to see the views (it took us forever to get through the whole drive because we I kept stopping to take pictures).
 He will appreciate these one day, lets hope.
 With 21 guided stops along the way, it is most definitely hard to pick and choose which ones to highlight.
 The stops I remember being the most memorable are: Huckleberry Hill Poppy Hills Golf Course The Restless Sea Cypress Point Lookout The Lone Cypress The Ghost Tree Pebble Beach Some pictures commemorating our drive, in no particular order: You have to pay $10 at the start of the drive (mostly because part of it serves as the main road through the gated community of Pebble Beach).
 But let me tell you, it is well worth it.
 Consider yourself 2 starbuck latte’s short one week.
 Humungous crashing waves.
 Peaceful forests.
 Turquoise waters.
 California really does have a spectacular coastline.
 GO SEE FOR YOURSELF.
-FOR 10 BUCKS, YOU CAN’T BEAT IT. // *THIS POST MAY CONTAIN AFFILIATE LINKS.
-This means that if you make a booking after clicking on one of these links, I may make a small commission at no extra cost to you.
-Thanks for the support and help keeping the site free of charge for everyone to enjoy!
+FOR 10 BUCKS, YOU CAN’T BEAT IT.